parthpathak05/content/Ambari_Infra_solr/Solr_generic_commands.md

 $ curl -ikv --negotiate -u: "http://$(hostname -f):8886/solr/ranger_audits/update?commit=true" -H "Content-Type: text/xml" --data-binary "<delete><query>evtTime:[* TO NOW-15DAYS]</query></delete>"
 ```

-- This is going to delete data before 15 days from the current date.
+- The above command is going to delete data before 15 days from the current date.
+- You can modify the number accordingly and then execute.

 #### 10) To add replica for the collections: